 Big thanks to Diane Steen-Hinderlie for sharing this with me.

-Norway House’s ‘Nordic Ware: The Art & Science of the Bundt’ exhibit featured Bundt cake history and their dedication to community.
-They were a key supporter in Lilac Park’s restoration.
+Norway House’s ‘Nordic Ware: The Art & Science of the Bundt’ exhibit featured history and their dedication to community.
+They were a key supporter of Lilac Park’s restoration.
+Learn more about restored Lilac Park in St. Louis Park, MN and its beehive fireplace, one of only two in the U.S. See how the park was restored.